-I love this Mexi-chair makeover!
-I have to admit, this month’s Lowe’s Creative Influencer challenge had me a bit stumped.
-The theme I chose was “furniture makeover and restoration.”
-Why was this difficult…for me?
-Well, because everything in my house is already made over, that’s where I get my thrills.
+I love this Mexi-style chair makeover!
+Everything in my house is already made over, that’s where I get my thrills.
 And with my crafty obsessiveness, I make over my finds as soon as I get the idea.
 I was just about to head out to the thrift store when I came across this…

 – Sturdy wood chair

 – Spray paint in three colors (I like ColorShot or Valspar)

 – Fabric to go over the seat area

 – Assorted accent paint, brushes.

 Prep the chair: